tapickell/nerves_m_n_l/slides.md

 ---

-When does one acheive Nervana?
+When does one achieve Nervana?

 This used to work :shrug:
 ```